CURVX/Git-Practice/README.md

 ![git amend](./git-amend.png)

-Note: Be aware that amending the most recent commit replaces it entirely and the previous commit is removedfrom the branch's history.
-This should be kept in mind when working with public repositories and on branches withother collaborators.
+Note: Be aware that amending the most recent commit replaces it entirely, hash is changed as commit message is part of the hash and the previous commit is removed from the branch's history.
+This should be kept in mind when working with public repositories and on branches with other collaborators.

 This means that if the earlier commit had already been pushed, after amending it you will have to `git push --force`.

 ### Commit message

 - `git commit -m "Commit summary" -m "More detailed description follows here"` : can pass in multiple -m arguments

+### Add and commit

+- `git commit -am <message>` : adds changes made to tracked (modified) files and commits them.

 ### Creating an empty commit